Installing the program

 To avoid clashes between dependencies, we recommend to always use a virtual enviroment.

-Anaconda and the software packaged on the conda-forge channel provide build isolation and greatly simplify the installation of VeloxChem.
+Conda and the software packaged on the conda-forge channel provide build isolation and greatly simplify the installation of VeloxChem.

 Move to the folder containing the source code: